Colindy/PenWriteups/HTB Getting Started KC.md

 But it's zzz time for me!
 I'll work on this more tomorrow after I look up some other writeups for this to see where I may be going wrong with the file upload feature.

+###Day 2

+So I think I may have been going about getting my shell in the wrong way.
+Stuck, was I, on doing in through an image upload.
+But I may also just be able to create a page and open the page. ;)